Get your (art) fix on Highway 95, Las Vegas to Reno

 Art looks good on every state… but in Nevada, it just fits.

 Nevada is full of talented traditional artists, with a long list of galleries and museums to show for it.
-But for some reason, on Highway 95 in Nevada between Las Vegas and Reno, there’s a lot of stuff that’s just plain “out there” — in more ways than one — which is exactly why we dig it.
+But for some reason, on Highway 95 in Nevada between Las Vegas and Reno, there’s a lot of stuff that’s just plain “far out” — in more ways than one — which is exactly why we dig it.

-From colorful murals livening up entire neighborhoods, galleries filled with all manner of media and kinetic public sculptures, our kids (OK, and plenty of us adults, too) can climb onto oddball objects rising from the desert floor.
-Out here, there’s art that any enthusiast can relate to.
-From eye-catching, camera-hogging art that graces Nevada’s urban districts, to small towns and even natural spaces with an exciting extra layer of flavor, art is everywhere in Nevada.
-You just need to know where to look.
+From colorful murals and galleries filled with all manner of media, to kinetic public sculptures our kids (OK, and plenty of us adults) can climb on, and oddball objects rising from the desert floor… out here, there’s art that any enthusiast can relate to.
+And it’s not just corralled in Nevada’s urban districts.
+You’ll also encounter eye-catching, camera-hogging pieces adding an exciting layer of flavor to small towns and even natural spaces.
+All you need is to know where to look.

-So whether you’re gearing up for a Las Vegas to Tonopah run, a complete cross-state trek from Reno to Vegas, or treating your “palate” to an abstract adventure on Nevada’s Highway 95, get ready to encounter some of the most unique, unrestrained — or as we like to say, “free-range”—art you’ve probably ever seen.
+So whether you’re treating your “palate” to an abstract Las Vegas to Tonopah adventure or simply looking to color in a cross-state run from Reno to Vegas, get ready to encounter some of the most unique, unrestrained — or as we like to say, “free-range” art — you’ve probably ever seen.

-Start your trip in the heart of downtown Las Vegas.
-Thanks to the arts and music festival, Life is Beautiful, in downtown Las Vegas, there is now an open-air art gallery.
-Murals and sculptures are scattered along Fremont East and adjoining neighborhoods.
-One of the most eye-catching pieces is the 40-foot praying mantis sculpture at Container Park.
+Start your trip in the heart of Downtown Las Vegas.
+Thanks to Life is Beautiful, the arts and music festival in downtown Las Vegas, there is now an open-air art gallery.
+Murals and sculptures are scattered along Fremont East and adjoining neighborhoods, along with retired neon signs beautifully restored by the nearby Neon Museum (a must-visit) to all their glowing glory.
+One of the most eye-catching pieces is the 40-foot praying mantis sculpture at the Container Park.
 This towering insect, created by artist and former aerospace engineer Kirk Jellum, originally made its appearance at Burning Man.
-If you catch it at night, it periodically breathes fire.
+If you catch it at night, it periodically shoots fire.

 When you’re finally ready to head out for your road trip, what better way to kick it off than with the now-famous Seven Magic Mountains, a colorful large-scale public artwork featuring seven 30-to 35-foot-high fluorescent totems comprised of brightly painted, locally-sourced boulders?
 To find them, hit Interstate 15 south to Sloan Road (exit 25) and turn left onto Las Vegas Boulevard.
-From here, it will be about eight miles south on Las Vegas Boulevard before you’ll notice these wild technicolor boulder towers on the east (left!) side of the highway.
+From here, head about eight miles south on Las Vegas Boulevard, and then… well, look for the giant, wild, technicolor boulder towers on the east (left!) side of the highway.

-First, let's talk food.
-Order the world-famous chili at the Happy Burro and, while you’re there, be sure to check out the men’s restroom.
-(Don’t worry, ladies; it sounds a little odd, but they’re used to us asking and you’ll see why!)
-Keep an eye out for the Beatty Cowboys: they like to hang out around Happy Burro -- but be careful, they might mix you up with a wily prospector and throw you in (temporary) jail.
-Don't be afraid to ask a local or five for their favorite secret spots in Beatty, either.
+Earn yourself an appetite yet?
+Beatty’s got your order.
+Especially if it’s the world-famous chili at the Happy Burro Chili & Beer, a classic old wooden shack of a cafe and one of Highway 95’s most loveable dives.
+The menu is exactly what it sounds like.
+And while you’re there, be sure to check out the artistic flair in the men’s restroom.
+(Don’t worry, ladies; it sounds a little odd, but you’ll see why they’re used to you asking.)
+Keep an eye out for the Beatty Cowboys—they like to hang out around the Happy Burro, but watch yourself; they might mix you up with a wily prospector and throw you in (temporary) jail.

 From Beatty, it’s 67 miles to Goldfield, a once-booming mining community (and one-time biggest city in the state!) that is now a living ghost town.
 Here you’ll find the International Car Forest of the Last Church, a sprawling artistic junkyard of cars, trucks, vans, and buses tipped on their noses or stacked on top of each other.
 Each spray-painted junked car serves as an ever-changing canvas for artists and other guest “contributors”—so come prepared to leave your mark!